grego118118/concrete/RECOMMENDATIONS_EXECUTIVE_SUMMARY.md

 ## 🎯 Overview

-Your Commonwealth Concrete Coating website has an excellent foundation with professional design and strong SEO.
+Your Commonwealth Concrete Coatings website has an excellent foundation with professional design and strong SEO.
 To maximize conversions and lead quality, I recommend implementing 15 strategic features across 3 phases.

 ---